kristapsdz/lowdown/index.md

 There are some known issues, mostly in PDF (**-Tms** and **-Tman**) output.

-Foremost, there needs to be a font modifier stack, as this feature is not supported directly in the roff language.
-For example, if one execute \*foo \*\*bar\*\* baz\*, the output will be confused because this translate to \fIfoo \fBbar\fP baz\fP.

-Second, there needs to be logic to handle when a link is the first or last component of a font change.
+Foremost, there needs to be logic to handle when a link is the first or last component of a font change.
 For example, \*\[foo\](...)\* will put the font markers on different lines.